Harvard Selects Lo-LIGHT Lamps for NASA Study

 * NSBRI - National Space Biomedical Research Institute

-The Lighting Intervention Study led by the Department of Sleep Medicine at Harvard University compared the effects of different wavelengths of light on performance, alertness, and mood during the night shift.
+A lighting intervention Study led by the Department of Sleep Medicine at Harvard University compared the effects of different wavelengths of light on performance, alertness, and mood during the night shift.
 Crew members and mission control personnel participated.

 Validating the GreenLIGHT Technology